Chair of Thermodynamics of Mobile Energy Conversion Systems (TME)Copyright: © VKA

 Energy Technology, Automotive Engineering and Transport

-At the Institute for Combustion Engines (VKA) and the Center for Mobile Propulsion (CMP) of RWTH Aachen University, research on all topics concerning the electrified, highly efficient powertrain is conducted under the direction of Prof. Dr.-Ing.
+At the Chair of Thermodynamics of Mobile Energy Conversion Systems (TME) and the Center for Mobile Propulsion (CMP) of RWTH Aachen University, research on all topics concerning the electrified, highly efficient powertrain is conducted under the direction of Prof. Dr.-Ing.
 (USA) Stefan Pischinger.

 Research equally focuses on topics of combustion engine development like fundamental research on more efficient combustion processes, alternative fuels or the improvement of the engine mechanics and aftertreatment systems as well as hybrid powertrains, batteries, electric machines, mechatronic systems, and fuel cells.
 At any time, research is closely associated with the development of intelligent methods for test procedures and engine calibration as well as virtual development (x-in-the-loop).